ivanmanan/jumblexplore/README.md

 * Cancel user searched -- their username should appear at the top-left corner of the map
 * Nice to have: attempt implementing the spam email in server.js
+* React.js build distribution should be made and server.js should be deploying the build

 ### Current Database
 See [current database implementation](https://github.com/ivanmanan/Travel-Share/blob/master/sql/database.txt).